open-condo-software/open-condo-platform/README.md

 # just run the command, and select packages for update (this command will fix the package.json files)
 yarn upgrade-interactive --latest
 ```

+### TESTS_FAKE_CLIENT_MODE ###

+`@core/keystone/test.utils` can work in two modes:
+ 1. Real client mode.
+Allow to send HTTP/1.1 requests to remote server
+ 2. Fake client mode.
+Allow to use fake express requests by `supertest` lib

+The Real mode is better for end-to-end testing.
+You can also use it for test your production.

+The Fake mode is better for debugging.
+Because it uses one process for whole request/response process.
+It's better for TDD like development process and to easy debug end-to-end request/response process.

+You can use `TESTS_FAKE_CLIENT_MODE` to change test mode.
+This options setup express app and fake client in one process.
+This allows you to put debugger breakpoints in any part of the request/response process.
+And use IDE integrations for easy debugging.

 ## Tips